giulianopz/giulianopz.github.io/about.md

   </iframe>
 </div>

 Beyond programming, books and music are the things that fill my space and time.
 I'm a slow reader and I have a taste for piling up voluminous texts on the bedside table.
-As to music, I qualify myself as a [scaruffian](https://www.scaruffi.com/music.html).
+As to music, I qualify myself as a [scaruffian](https://www.scaruffi.com/music.html) audiophile.

 ## Web Presence